 - The ad channel and campaign that sourced the visit

 - The pages and product categories viewed as buyers move across your site

 - If buyers end up purchasing immediately or visit multiple times

 But all this is easier said than done.
 Because of the complex path of today’s buyers online, you have to stitch together all the different interactions one person has with your brand across channels and devices.
-Using identity resolution, you can access all of this historical information as soon as a buyer shares their email address.
+Using user resolution, you can access all of this historical information as soon as a buyer shares their email address.
 You can then piece together the steps between the initial click from an ad campaign and the eventual purchase.

 You also need to understand first touch, last touch, and multi-touch attribution.
 Then you can see if an ad campaign was the first point of entry for a conversion, the last touch, or somewhere in the middle.
 By pulling all this information together, only then can you get an overall view of your customer behavior and more accurately measure your ecommerce ad attribution.

 When you’ve started piecing together customer behavior and better understand ad attribution, you will finally know exactly which campaigns are impacting conversions and driving real ROI.
 Then, you can start optimizing your marketing campaigns to increase purchase velocity and start spending your money more wisely.